 Cervical cancer screening

-- Screening patients can register for the test by calling 666 1900 or using the digital registration portal iPatsient.
+- An appointment for cervical cancer screening can be booked by calling 666 1900 or via the digital registration system iPatsient.